 Why Keep Green Waste Out of Landfills?

-Some people may feel, what’s the big deal with sending this stuff to landfills.
+Some people may feel, what’s the big deal with sending this stuff to landfills?
 When yard waste is collected at scale it takes up valuable space in a landfill.
-Wasted space in landfills means dumping more non-natural waste else where and creating more landfills.
+Wasted space in landfills means dumping more non-natural waste elsewhere and creating more landfills.

 Despite the fact the materials are clean and biodegradable, they may also sit on top of other waste and slow the process of degrading.
 As the yard waste decomposes it generates methane gas and acidic leachate.
-The methane releases as bacteria decompose organic materials in the landfills.
+The methane is released as bacteria decompose organic materials in the landfills.
 If the methane isn’t controlled it will seep underground where it could cause an explosion if it went under a building.
 Green waste also adds to the acidity level that can make other waste around it more toxic to the environment.

 Yard Waste Recycling Near Me Conclusion